dotkernel/api-documentation/docs/book/v5/tutorials/find-user-by-identity.md

 ### Note

 > **The above output is just an example.**
 >
-> More info about listing available endpoints can be found [here](../commands/display-available-endpoints).
+> More info about listing available endpoints can be found in `../commands/display-available-endpoints.md`.

 The endpoint we're focusing on is the last one, `user.view`, so let's take a closer look at its functionality.

-If we search for the route name `user.view` we will find its definition in the `src/User/src/RoutesDelegator.php` class, here live all user related endpoints.
+If we search for the route name `user.view` we will find its definition in the `src/User/src/RoutesDelegator.php` class, where all user related endpoints are found.

 ```php
 $app->get('/user/' . $uuid, UserHandler::class, 'user.view');